Six Steps to a Successful Garage Conversion

-If you’ve committed to converting your garage and you’re not sure where to start, this post is for you.
+If you’ve considered converting your garage to a more functional living space and you’re not sure where to start, this post is for you.

 Garage conversions can come in all shapes and sizes, and special considerations need to be taken depending on what the intended use of the future space will be.